yunxiangfu2001/SegMAN/README.md

-# SegMAN
+# SegMAN: Omni-scale Context Modeling with State Space Models and Local Attention for Semantic Segmentation

-Official Pytorch implementation of [SegMAN: Omni-scale Context Modeling for Semantic Segmentation with Mamba Attention Network]()
+Official Pytorch implementation of [Omni-scale Context Modeling with State Space Models and Local Attention for Semantic Segmentation]()

 ![SegMAN](assets/SegMAN.png)